charlottefranklin/elm-dialog/README.md

 # Elm Dialog - A Modal Dialog Widget for Elm

-A simplified version of Kris Jenkins elm-dialog
+A super simplified version of Kris Jenkins elm-dialog to pull in the IU.
+Write tests and customise styles in your own project.

 ## Aims

 * Create a bootstrap-free dialog box
 * Small amount of customisation required
+* Tests to be written in user project

 ## Installation